ggouws/HPC_RNAseq/README.md

   If the reference genome or transcriptome you intend to use is available on NCBI, we will use the '01_reference_download.sh' script to download it.
-This script creates a directory ('reference') in '/fastdata/$USER/my_project' in which to place the reference genome/transcriptome, uses the NCBI-datasets tool to download it, unpacks the downloaded 'zip' file and tidies the output, leaving the genome/transcriptome ('.fna' or 'fasta' file) and the annotation ('.gff') file.
+This script creates a directory ('reference') in '/fastdata/$USER/my_project' in which to place the reference genome/transcriptome, uses the NCBI-datasets tool to download it, unpacks the downloaded '.zip' file and tidies the output, leaving the genome/transcriptome ('.fna' or 'fasta' file) and the annotation ('.gff' or 'gff3') file.
   <br>

   To run this script, we will supply the following command-line argument: